konsumer/beatstep-analysis/README.md

 While not directly applicable, [this](https://dsgruss.com/notes/2020/10/02/keystep1.html) has a great procedure for rev-engineering the firmware.
 [Here](https://www.youtube.com/watch?v=5Sx31YTveyk) is a video of similar.

+The (what looks like) JTAG port is accessable on back, so even though I would prefer to update with .led file, that is not too bad (just open back of device.)

 I included a few small wrapper scripts:

 - `led_unpack.py` - extract binary firmware and an image file so you can look at the structure